omerfarukbasar/C2C-E-Commerce-Simulation/README.md

-# Transaction-Based-Networking-Application
+# C2C E-Commerce Simulation

 Author: Omer Basar

-Description: An eBay/Craigslist inspired application where clients can connect to a server and either upload or purchase items for sale.
+Description: A consumer to consumer ecommerce platform simulation similar to how eBay/Craigslist function.
+Clients can connect to a server and either upload or purchase items for sale.
+The overall purpose was to simulate transactions between clients over a network.
+This was my final project for Computer Networks.
+The users interface with the program using the terminal.

 -----------------------------------------------------------------------------
 # Program Details